Ghulam Azam

-On 15 July 2013, a Bangladeshi special tribunal, the International Crimes Tribunal found him guilty of war crimes such as conspiring, planning, incitement to and complicity in committing genocide and was sentenced to 90 years in jail.
-The tribunal stated that Azam deserved capital punishment for his activity during Liberation war of Bangladesh, but was given a lenient punishment of imprisonment because of his age and poor health condition.
-The trial was criticized by several international observers, including Human Rights Watch and Amnesty International.
+Azam was arrested on 11 January 2012 by the International Crimes Tribunal of Bangladesh (ICT) on charges of committing war crimes during the liberation war.
+On 15 July 2013, the ICT found him guilty of war crimes such as conspiring, planning, incitement to and complicity in committing the genocide and was sentenced to 90 years in jail.
+The tribunal stated that Azam deserved capital punishment for his activity during the war, but was given a lenient punishment of imprisonment because of his age and poor health condition.
+The trial was criticized by international observers such as Human Rights Watch and Amnesty International.
 Human Rights Watch, which was initially supportive of a trial subsequently criticized "strong judicial bias towards the prosecution and grave violations of due process rights", calling the trial process deeply flawed and unable to meet international fair trial standards.
-Notably, it was at the center of the 2012 ICT Skype controversy.